Art, Lifestyle

 Using Microsoft Word

 This was the first method.
 The second one is rather easier but can only be used for printing purpose.
 Open your file in Microsoft Word, insert the text using a text box or WordArt as described above, then flip it using the “Flip Horizontal” option.
 This flipped layout can then be printed directly.
-Note: the “Print pages in reverse order” option simply changes the order of printing and does not mirror the text.

 Check the Preferences of Your Printer

-If you are using an old printer and you don’t see anything like those mentioned above then it is best to create a flipped version of your document using software tools before printing, as reversing page order alone does not mirror the text.
+If you are using an old printer and you don’t see anything like those mentioned above then it is recommended to create a flipped version of your document using software tools before printing, as reversing page order alone does not mirror the text.

 Use Reverse text Generator

-If you want an easier method to get text written backward then you should try any online reverse text generator.
-You just have to copy and paste the text you want to reverse, and the reverse text generator would perform its job and write the text backwards.
+If you want an easier method to get text written backward then you should try any online reverse text generatorYou just have to copy and paste the text you want to reverse, and the reverse text generator would perform its job.
 There are plenty of tools available for this purpose, such as TextMechanic or Lingojam.
-These tools are usually free and can reverse single words or entire blocks of text instantly.
+These tools are best for quick use, but note that reversed text will only appear correct when viewed in a mirror or used in transfer printing.

 Use MS Paint